PierreTsia/margot-relooking/ARCHITECTURE.md

 - [ ] Testing

 ## 6. Questions to Resolve
-1. Do we need to maintain old URL structure for SEO?
+1. ✓ Do we need to maintain old URL structure for SEO? -> No, using simpler /blog/[slug]
-2. Any specific color palette preferences?
+2. ✓ Any specific color palette preferences? -> Implemented in globals.css
-3. Do we need search functionality?
+3. [ ] Do we need search functionality?
-4. Analytics requirements?
+4. [ ] Analytics requirements?

 ## 7. Future Considerations
-- Analytics integration if needed
+- [ ] Analytics integration if needed
-- Search functionality
+- [ ] Search functionality
-- More sophisticated editor interface
+- [ ] More sophisticated editor interface
-- Multi-language support if needed
+- [ ] Multi-language support if needed